A fully discrete evolving surface finite element method for the Cahn-Hilliard equation with a regular potential: An implicit-explicit scheme

 \subsection{Well-posedness}

 In this section we outline how results in the previous two chapters change for an implicit-explicit scheme.
-Here we consider the scheme to be given by
+Here we consider the scheme such that one finds $U_h^n, W_h^n \in S_h^n$ such that

-for all $\phi_h^{n}\in S_h^{n}$.
+for all $\phi_h^{n}\in S_h^{n}$, given some initial data $U_h^0 = U_{h,0}$.
+It is worth comparing this discretisation to the backwards differentiation formulae time discretisations proposed in \cite{beschle2022stability} in which the authors consider an extrapolated value in the nonlinear terms.
 As before, the initial data $U_{h,0} \in S_h^0$ approximates some sufficiently regular function, $u_0$, on $\Gamma(0)$.
 The benefit of this scheme is that it no longer enforces a timestep restriction for the uniqueness of the scheme.
 We show this in the following lemma, which is analogous to Lemma \ref{implicit uniqueness} \begin{lemma} Given some $U_{h,0} \in S_h^0$, then if the system \eqref{impexp eqn1}, \eqref{impexp eqn2} admits a solution pair $(U_h^n, W_h^n)$, it is unique. \end{lemma} \begin{proof} Assume there are two solution pairs $(U_{h,i}^{n},W_{h,i}^{n})$ ($i = 1,2$) of \eqref{impexp eqn1},\eqref{impexp eqn2}.
 We define the following differences

 which solve

 for all $\phi_h^n \in S_h^n$.
 Testing \eqref{impexpunique1} with $\widehat{W}_h^n$ and \eqref{impexpunique2} with $\widehat{U}_h^n$ and subtracting the resulting equations yields

 As noted throughout, $F_1'$ is monotonic and hence